buruzaemon/natto-py/README.rst

 MeCab output formatting is extremely flexible, and is highly recommended for any serious natural language processing task.
-Rather than obtaining MeCab's output as a large, single string and then parsing that, try using MeCab's ``--node-format`` option to customize the node's feature value.
+Rather than obtaining MeCab's output as a single, large string and then parsing that, use MeCab's ``--node-format`` option to customize the node's feature value.

 This example formats the node feature example and extracts the following as a